-Internships and cooperative programs usually are not as popular among Biology majors as Wildlife and Fisheries Science majors.
+Senior Questionnaire Internships and cooperative programs usually are not as popular among Biology majors as Wildlife and Fisheries Science majors.
 Until recently, the internship program in the Department of Biology has been directed towards field programs, and almost all of the students who took advantage of this opportunity have been Wildlife and Fisheries Science majors.
 During the last five years, a few Biology majors chose to pursue internships, especially in the health-related disciplines.
-This trend continued during the last academic year, as only 3.0% of students participated in internships or co-op assignments; overall, we are not meeting our target goal of 10% (Table 1).
-Note that we only had data from Spring 2019 this year, as the questionnaires from Fall 2018 have been misplaced.
+This trend continued during the last academic year, as only one of the 18 students (5.5%) responding had participated in an internship/co-op assignment.
+Thus, we are not meeting our target goal of 10% (Table 1) on a fairly consistent basis.
+Note that for 2018-2019 we had data only from Spring 2019, as the questionnaires from Fall 2018 had been misplaced.
+In addition, due to the COVID-19 pandemic, questionnaires were not given in Spring 2020, which accounts for the lower sample size.